• Contact Info

 Introduces students to game design, development, history, theory and culture through readings, discussion, game analysis and the iterative design process of non-digital games.
 Same as ATLS 5040.

-Analyzes special interest areas of multidisciplinary technology, arts and media research and practice.
+Analyzes special interest areas of multidisciplinary creative technology and design research and practice.
 May be repeated up to 32 total credit hours.

 • ATLS 5040 - Game Design